2021 Dean B Ripka SCHOLARSHIP

-The Smith-Pletcher American Legion Post 779 provides a $2,000 scholarship to a deserving PENNS VALLEY HIGH SCHOOL SENIOR
+The Smith-Pletcher American Legion Post 779 provides a $4,000 scholarship to a deserving PENNS VALLEY HIGH SCHOOL.

-Each year the Post awards a $2,000 scholarship to a Penns Valley High School student to use to further their education.
+Starting this year the Post will award a $4,000 scholarship to a Penns Valley High School student to use to further their education.
 The scholarship is paid in four installments.

 PRIORITY NO 1: Recipients must be children of Legionaries of Post 779.
 Parent name and membership number required for verification.